dotnet/docs-aspire/docs/app-host/configuration.md

 The proceeding launch settings file:

-* Has one launch profile called `https`.
+- Has one launch profile called `https`.
-* Configures an .NET Aspire app host project:
+- Configures an .NET Aspire app host project:
-  * The `applicationUrl` property configures the dashboard launch address.
+  - The `applicationUrl` property configures the dashboard launch address (`ASPNETCORE_URLS`).
-  * Env vars such as `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL` and `DOTNET_RESOURCE_SERVICE_ENDPOINT_URL` are set on the app host.
+  - Env vars such as `DOTNET_DASHBOARD_OTLP_ENDPOINT_URL` and `DOTNET_RESOURCE_SERVICE_ENDPOINT_URL` are set on the app host.

 For more information, see [.NET Aspire and launch profiles](../fundamentals/launch-profiles.md).

 > [!NOTE]
 > Configuration described on this page is for .NET Aspire app host project.
-To configure the standalone dashboard, see [dashboard configuration](security-considerations.md).
+To configure the standalone dashboard, see [dashboard configuration](../fundamentals/dashboard/configuration.md).

 ## Common configuration